 Hello MN COLA!

-Our next meeting is in the planning stages.
-If you would like to host a MN COLA meeting,
+If you would like to host a MN COLA meeting sometime in the future,

 please contact Secretary Joe Shneider: email@example.com